dotnet/arcade/DeploymentPolicy.md

     - Rolling back database changes can be tricky especially if data loss is incurred like in case of a added column/dropping a table.
 This is only scenario where they might be manual intervention needed for rollback.
 * Workflow for Rollback:
     - When a service in production is discovered to be in a "downed" state (e.g. not taking work, constantly throwing errors, etc.) following a rollout, then rollback IMMEDIATELY to a previously known working deployment.
 Continue investigation in staging by reproing the failure.
-    - Rollback PRs need to have tags in title indicating its a rollback like "[ROLLBACK] blah blah"
+    - Rollback PRs need to have a commit message which starts with `[ROLLBACK]`, e.g. "[ROLLBACK] blah blah"
     - Create a GitHub issue for tracking, with tags indicating that this is a rollback.
     - Communicate the state of affairs to dncpartners@microsoft.com when the issue is identified along with the tracking GitHub issue, and when it's mitigated.